Year 1 Baby Costs: It's More Than You Think

 Baby Food and Nursing Accessories

 In the first six months, your baby will mostly grow with formula feeding or breastfeeding.
-According to the U.S. Department of Human and Health Services, formula can cost up to $1,500 in the first year.
+According to the U.S. Department of Health and Human Health Services, breastfeeding can save up to $1,500 in the first year.

 Breastfeeding comes with expenses, too, including nursing bras, pads and nursing-related equipment for expressing and storing milk.
-However, ACA-compliant healthcare plans must offer coverage for breastfeeding support, counseling and equipment, including a breast pump.
+However, Affordable Care Act-compliant healthcare plans must offer coverage for breastfeeding support, counseling and equipment, including a breast pump.

-Once your baby has moved onto solid foods, the cost to feed a one-year-old child (PDF) is $157 to $214 per month as of July 2024, the USDA estimates.
+Once your baby has moved onto solid foods, the cost to feed a one-year-old child is $111 to $219.30 per month as of September 2025, the USDA estimates.
 Estimate a little less for a child under age one.

 You're also likely to go through trial and error when determining what works best for you and your baby.
 You might end up buying some "one-time" items a few times.